Degree apprenticeship

 In 2022 Euan Blair's company Multiverse became the first solely apprenticeship provider to receive powers to award degrees.

 Requirements

 Degree apprenticeships have been designed for learners 18 years of age or older.

-Candidates interested in this programme must already have a level-3 qualification such as an advanced apprenticeship, A levels or an International Baccalaureate.
+Candidates interested in this programme must already have a Level 3 qualification such as an advanced/modern apprenticeship, A-Levels or an International Baccalaureate.
 However, some programmes may require further training.